Columbus White-Collar Crime Lawyers

 - Arson and various robbery offenses

+Money laundering.
 The offense of money laundering occurs when an individual or company receives money obtained in illegal activities and then takes steps to make it appear such funds were generated by legitimate and honest business activities.
 These actions are considered a form of fraudulent activity and may carry serious prison terms.

-- Performing a medical procedure on a patient that is unneeded
+- Performing unnecessary medical procedure on patients

 - Failing to perform a medical procedure but providing documentation and billing the patient as if the procedure was actually performed